-The CBC reports 70% of Canadian employers now ogle applicants online.
-That’s a troubling amount of gawking at personal info.
+The CBC reports 70% of Canadian employers now look through applicants social media accounts during the interview process.
+That’s a troubling amount of looking at personal info.

 Disturbing as that is, there’s another downright creepy aspect: What if a company could force you to hand over your personal social media passwords?
 Gasp!
 You’d have to vacuum all your incriminating dirt first.
 There’d be no private cyberspace left!

 Here’s some uplifting news – and a few pesky areas – regarding this provocative practice.

 Must job seekers cough up their social media passwords if asked?

 Job hunters trembling over their online privacy can breathe a sigh of relief.
 They’re protected from being forced to disrobe virtually.
 Luckily, the federal government gave us PIPEDA.
 It stands for the Personal Information Protection and Electronic Documents Act.